Selecting the Most Apt Strategy: Cross-Platform vs Native App Development for Start-ups

 What Is Native App Development?

-Direct access to device hardware (camera, GPS, sensors)
+Direct access to hardware in the device (camera, GPS, sensors)

 What Is Cross-Platform App Development?